Make A Claim Against A Deceased’s Estate

-If the deceased made a substantial contribution to that person’s REASONABLE NEEDS other than for full consideration then a claim might be viable.
+If the deceased made a substantial contribution to that person’s REASONABLE NEEDS, then a claim might be viable.
 However, full commercial CLAIMS are barred.

 The court considers:

-If no evidence of responsibility, then claim will fail
+If there is no evidence of responsibility, then the claim will fail.

 In order to claim against an estate, children must have been maintained by the deceased prior to death.
 If they can prove this, they are entitled to reasonable provision for their maintenance.
 This does not include a share of the family assets.

 A claim against an estate must be brought within 6 months of a Grant of Probate being issued.
-The Court does have the power to admit late applications in exceptional circumstances however.
+However, the Court does have the power to admit late applications in exceptional circumstances.
 To prevent an estate being distributed, a caveat can be lodged which prevents the Grant of Probate from being issued for 6 months.
-Alternatively a Standing Search can be made to obtain details of every Grant of Probate issued in the past 12 months and in the next 6 months.
+Alternatively, a Standing Search can be made to obtain details of every Grant of Probate issued in the past 12 months and in the next 6 months.

 Probate & Estate Specialists

 I’m Adrian Chambers and specialise in Probate and Estate matters.
 We aim to provide our clients with an outstanding legal service.

 We will help and support you and most importantly we work hard for you.